airbr/personalSite/source/_posts/WIP.md

 ---

-# Hello!
+## Hello!
 This website was recently migrated from the propietary Ghost Blog service at my old url to this new statically generated website.

-### I have genuinely been a little too busy to fix up the formatting just yet!

-You can see some of my great content below but some of the images are not there.
+### Some things are missing